svt/gradle-yapp-publisher-plugin/README.md

 ## What is it?

-A Gradle plugin for publishing and optionally signing JVM-based projects (currently Java/Kotlin) and libraries packages to Maven Central, Gradle Portal, GitHub, GitLab.
+A Gradle plugin for publishing and optionally signing JVM-based projects (currently Java/Kotlin) and libraries packages to Maven Central, Gradle Portal, GitHub, GitLab, Artifactory (basic support).

 ## Why does it exist?

-To make life (arguably) easier when configuring the plugins needed for these tasks.
+To make life (well, arguably) easier when configuring the plugins needed for these tasks.

 To offer a simple, flexible union interface for these tasks, regardless of publishing target.